Payroll Information for Treasurers

 On the T4 slip, this benefit would be reported in Box 14 “Employment Income” and also in included in Box 40 “Other Information – Other Taxable Benefits & Allowances”.
 To calculate the taxable benefit please use the worksheet on the forms and worksheets page of this website.

-Note: Pension and benefits are not paid on compensation for travel.
+4. Group Pension and Group Benefits are not paid on compensation for travel.

 Here is a quick checklist for taxable benefits